holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/02_cashbox/lesson_plan.md

 - TIL reviews
     - Good examples
     - Bad examples
-    - Will eventually "spin the wheel" so be prepared
+    - Will eventually "spin the wheel", so be prepared
 - Today going to continue to talk about number systems
     - What are number systems you know about?
 - Going to do the activity in pairs